 - We no longer maintain a fax number due to decreasing need.

 WordPress updates are included in hosting.
 You may also do these yourself.
 Our concern is that plug-ins are not always updated quickly after WordPress updates, so we generally wait a couple weeks before updating.
 Ask us if you need help.

 When the scope of a plug-in changes, we may feel the need to do testing or evaluation after update.
 This support will be provided at our hourly rate upon your approval or prior agreement.
 If updates cause presentation or functionality issues, we will use our best judgement and repair the problems on billable time.

 Although we strive to deliver the utmost in service and reliability, difficulties will periodically be encountered.
 Industry standard service levels are quoted at 99.5% – 99.9% up-time.
 With 525,600 minutes in a year, 0.1% downtime equates to 8 hours, 45 minutes.
 Servers will go down for various reasons: power outages, reboots, parts failures, denial of service attacks… These interruptions generally are short.
-The typical web server experiences one or two major events (several hours) and three to five minor events (minutes) per year.
+The typical hosting service experiences one or two major events (several hours) and three to five minor events (minutes) per year.